Cannon Mountain Ski Area: Intermediate (47%)

-Expert and Advanced - 32%
+Expert and advanced (32%)

 Expert trails include DJ's Tramline, a narrow trail that descends via a series of cliff steps.
 The trail is rarely open because of the amount of snow required to cover the boulders and cliffs scattered throughout the trail.
 DJ's Tramline has been included in Vermont Sports Magazine's "Gnarly 10 Toughest Trails in the East".
 There are no double Black Diamonds on Cannon Mountain, only Black Diamonds, although the color/shape nomenclature for trail rating is always relative to the other trails on the mountain.
 The Tramline, for example, could earn double black diamond at another mountain, and the same thing is possible in the reverse.
 It is therefore recommended that skiers take careful note of the mountain's average challenge, and to proceed with caution when attempting a new run labeled as "advanced" or "experts only".
 Besides the Tramline, Avalanche is the steepest run, measuring at a 31 degree vertical pitch.
 Trails such as Paulie's Folly and Hard Scrabble also have a high vertical pitch.
 The Mittersill area consists of some of New Hampshire's only sidecountry skiing.
 Many glades and mogul runs can be found here.
 One of the longest glades in the east is Kinsman Glade, on skier's right of the tramline.
 The Front Five trails are accessed via Paulie's Extension or Lower Cannon.
 Three of them, Avalanche, Paulie's Folly and Zoomer, are marked black.
-The other two, Rocket and Gary's, have less pitch and no bumps.
+The other two, Rocket and Gary's, have less pitch.
 From the summit, trails include Cannonball, Skylight or Upper Ravine.

+Lifts

-Cannon has 8 lifts, with 2 surface lifts in the Tuckerbrook family area.
+Cannon has 10 lifts, with one surface lift (the Huckerbrook Handle Tow) in the Tuckerbrook family area.

+In July 2025, Cannon management announced their intent to retire the second-generation tram, commonly referred to as "mustard," and replace it with a third-generation tram backed by $27.2 million in financing from the New Hampshire state legislature.